isomerpages/mci-m3-old/_m3-towns/05-jurong.md

 Its vibrant lineup of programmes includes the KelasMateMatika (KMM)@Taman Jurong to strengthen the academic readiness of families with pre-school children.
 The success of this project, which was first piloted at Taman Jurong, has since been replicated at other M³@Towns.

+M³@Jurong aims to build a strong network of partners and outreach programmes to empower and uplift youth, engage vulnerable and low income families and create opportunities for employment and employability for the Malay/Muslim community in Jurong.
+With those goals in mind, M³@Jurong works closely with PA MESRA, MUIS, MENDAKI, community leaders, and volunteers to create programmes, workshops and activities that we hope will benefit these residents.

 Follow M³@Jurong on [Facebook](https://www.facebook.com/m3atjurong/) , [Instagram](https://www.instagram.com/m3atjurong/) and [Telegram](https://t.me/m3atjurong) !

 <table class="table-h">